 In your medical files, you should record information about doctor’s visits as well.
 Again, you should record symptoms, treatments, and any statements your GP made during the visit.

-Although the hospital or surgery will provide their copies of the visits and treatments, having a second version will help you remember the events and can point out errors the doctor’s office or hospital made in their records.
+Although the hospital or surgery will provide their copies of the visits and treatments, having a second version can be helpful.
+This is particularly true if you need to point out errors the doctor’s office or hospital have made in their records.

 You will be asked to provide information about previous injuries and whether or not you’d been similarly injured before.
 If you’re unable to perform your normal daily activities because of the accident, you will need to prove this through previous medical records or current visits to your physician.

 Lastly, your medical file should contain contact information for each of your doctors so they can provide their records to your solicitor.
-They will be asked for the symptoms you presented during the visit, their diagnoses, the treatments prescribed, and the percentage of disability caused due to the accident.
+They will be asked for the symptoms you presented during the visit, their diagnoses and the treatments prescribed.
+They will also be asked about the percentage of disability caused and the prognosis of your injuries.

 If you have home or motor insurance, gather your policy information together.
 You may receive assistance from your insurance company to cover the cost of your solicitor under “legal expense insurance”.
-Otherwise you’ll be expected to pay this hefty bill out of your own pocket.
+Otherwise, you’ll be expected to pay this yourself.

-Since your goal is to be fairly compensated for your injuries, it is important to keep accurate financial records.
-If you’re employed and are unable to work or are only able to perform some of your normal daily activities, you want to prove the financial loss the accident caused.
+Since your goal is to secure a fair compensation injury settlement, it is important to keep accurate financial records.
+If you are unable to work or are only able to perform some of your normal daily activities, you may be able to claim for loss of earnings.